Herengracht: Bridges

 The Herengracht is spanned by eleven bridges:

 With the passage heights in the table, one should take into account the fact that the Herengracht, like all other canals in the city center, is -0.40 m from the Amsterdam Ordnance Datum.

 Herengracht canals elsewhere

 The Herengracht in The Hague is filled in.
 Maarssen also has a Herengracht; on the right bank of the Vecht.
 There are also Herengrachts in Drimmelen, Leiden, Muiden, Middelburg, Purmerend, Terneuzen, Weesp and even in Cape Town and other places in South Africa.
 In Madurodam a part of the Amsterdam Herengracht can be seen in miniature.

+Housing costs

+The Herengracht index is an economic index that measures the price of housing along this canal, from 1628 to the present.